MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-based-summarization.md

 ## Clean up

-After you have completed this exercise, you should delete the Azure resources you have created.
+Once you have completed this exercise, delete the Azure resources you created.
 You are charged for the configured capacity, not how much the database is used.
-To delete your resource group and all resources you created for this lab, follow the instructions below.
+Follow these instructions to delete your resource group and all resources you created for this lab.

 > Note
 >